LinesinRows/SimpleMouseAutoClicker/README.md

 # SimpleMouseAutoClicker
 This is your simple mouse click helper.
 There are some little options like boost modes.
+You can set click value or limitless.